aimlab-wustl/growth-transform-NN/ReadMe.md

 # Growth Transform neural network

-This repository contains the codes for the paper 'A Spiking Neuron and Population Model based on the Growth Transform Dynamical System', bioRxiv (2019), 523944.
-Please see the PDF pre-print of the paper that describes the Growth Transform neuron model.
+This repository contains the codes for the paper 'A Spiking Neuron and Population Model based on the Growth Transform Dynamical System', Frontiers in Neuroscience (2020).
+Please see the paper that describes the Growth Transform neuron model [here](https://www.frontiersin.org/articles/10.3389/fnins.2020.00425/abstract).

 The file descriptions are given below: